dasch-swiss/dsp-tools/docs/developers/code-quality-tools/python-formatting.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# Python formatting
+# Python Formatting

 There is a variety of style checkers (tools that give a feedback) and autoformatters (tools that are able to fix the formatting violations automatically).

-## Existing type checkers and autoformatters
+## Existing Type Checkers and Autoformatters

 ### [pycodestyle](https://pypi.org/project/pycodestyle/)